 Make sure to remind students to use their own words when summarizing.
 Point out that summarizing helps them understand and remember books they have read.

-Use Resource #2: Summarize to model for students how to restate a short summary by using their own words.
+Use the War Horse Summary Outline printable to model for students how to restate a short summary by using their own words.
 Pass out copies of the resource for students to use as they read subsequent parts of the book.
 Then model for students how to summarize a part of the text.
 Project the organizer on a whiteboard and fill it out as you model summarizing.

 Model: I’m going to summarize what happens in the story from pages 1 to 7.
 The main events in this part of the book are that Joey is separated from his mother and sold to a farmer who doesn’t treat him well.
 Joey realizes he has a friend in the farmer’s son, Albert, who cares for him and protects him.
 What are the important details?
 First, we learn that Joey is both a beautiful and independent horse.
 Then we learn that Albert is willing to defy his father to take care of the horse.
 The horse and Albert have a bond of trust and affection with each other.